-The University Counseling Center was developed to provide services which complement the Rogers State University mission to prepare students to achieve professional and personal goals in dynamic local and global communities.
-The Counseling Center can assist with situations that are unique to the university student.
+The Office of Wellness & Prevention Services was developed to provide services which complement the Rogers State University mission to prepare students to achieve professional and personal goals in dynamic local and global communities.
+The Center was influenced by student feedback, prioritizing the real-time unique needs of the university students at RSU.